- My Relationship With… My Hair

 When I went to my first ever bra fitting at about 11 or 12 years old, I was told that I was a 32E, but that ‘if we’re lucky, we might be able to squeeze you into a double D‘.
 At 21, I now weigh in at a hefty 32H, or sometimes even an I if I’m unlucky.
 I’m not gonna lie, a lot of girls say they’re jealous or they’d like bigger boobs, but I’m here to tell you that there is such a thing as too much boob.
 I’ve spent the majority of my life absolutely hating my body, largely because of my big boobs.
 They’ve always made me uncomfortable, both physically and mentally.
 In an effort to learn to love what I’ve got, I jokingly named the year twenty no-bra-nineteen, and honestly?
 It’s been a bumpy ride, both literally and figuratively.

 My relationship with my boobs has most certainly been a journey.
 At first, I just tried to pretend they didn’t exist.
 I vividly remember getting changed in the PE dressing room, and having a classmate tell me that at 11 years old, I had bigger boobs than her mom.
 Not long after that I was catcalled for the first (but definitely not the last) time of my life.
 Ever since that time, I did all I could to cover them up.
 I wore baggy, high collar tops, and even changed my posture so that they’d be less visible.
-As a shy, bullied kid, I hate the attention, and felt different from everyone else and their A-cups.
+As a shy, bullied kid, I hated the attention, and felt different from everyone else and their A-cups.
 But most importantly, it somewhat took my childhood away from me.
 All of a sudden, I was faced with older men whistling and acting as if I was a woman all of a sudden.
 I was a pretty late bloomer when it came to anything to do with boys, and while I couldn’t find the words to describe it then, I now remember being scared and sad to see them look at me the way they did.
 I was only 14 the first time the thought of cosmetic surgery crossed my mind, considering anything to be rid of these things causing me immense psychological discomfort and physical pain.

 As I grew older, I got less insecure, and started to dabble in fashion again.
 Nevertheless, bras were an essential, and bikinis without support were a big no-no. I get a lot of shit for saying I hate my big boobs, but despite the sexual connotations they hold, boobs my size still don’t make me feel desirable when most models and hot influencers are slim with small to medium sized breasts.
 In the rare chance that you do see large boobs, they’re usually fake and incredibly perky, or held up by some miracle titty-tape.
 That meant that even when I got more comfortable with getting my tits out, it was always combined with an expensive heavy duty bra strapping the girls in.